Toronto Foundation for Student Success

 About Toronto Foundation for Student Success:

 Toronto Foundation for Student Success is a 5-star charity.
-The charity is financially transparent and has Good demonstrated impact.
-It has an A results reporting score which is above average.
+The charity is financially transparent and has High demonstrated impact.
+It has an A+ results reporting score which is above average.
 For every dollar donated, 95 cents are available for programs.
 This is within Ci’s reasonable range.
 Toronto Foundation for Student Success has $19.7m in reserve funds which can cover six months of programming.

-Founded in 1998, Toronto Foundation for Student Success (TFSS) supports Toronto District School Board students.
-TFSS wants to help those in poverty by providing children with food and inclusive programming.
-According to TFSS, one in four children live in poverty making Toronto the child-poverty capital of Canada.
-One in five children in Canada are at risk of going to school hungry, and the risk is even higher with BIPOC (Black, Indigenous, and people of colour) children.
-Also, children from the lowest lowest-income families are 48% less likely to participate in after-school activities compared to children from the highest-income families.
+Founded in 1998, Toronto Foundation for Student Success (TFSS) supports children and youth from underserved neighbourhoods in Toronto by helping remove barriers to their education.
+By providing food, free after-school programs, eye and ear care, and emergency funds for children and youth in need, TFSS helps them succeed in school.
+According to TFSS, one in five children in Canada are at risk of going to school hungry, and the risk is even higher with BIPOC (Black, Indigenous, and people of colour) children.
+Also, children from the lowest-income families are 48% less likely to participate in after-school activities compared to children from the highest-income families.
 Toronto Foundation for Student Success runs two main programs: Student Nutrition and beyond 3:30.
 In fiscal 2023 (year ending July), TFSS spent $31.1m on its programs.

 The Student Nutrition program was 93% of spending in F2023.
+This program helps get food to children in schools who need it.
 TFSS supports 826 Student Nutrition Programs across Toronto.
 In F2023, TFSS served a total of 29,526,562 meals to 221,000 students.
 The Student Nutrition spending also covers the charity’s Nutrition Pantry program which delivers shelf-stable foods directly to elementary and secondary schools.
 In F2023 it added 47 schools, now serving 170 total schools.
 The Nutrition Pantry Program provided a total of 1,284,452 meals to 55,727 students, marking a 78% increase in meals served compared to F2022.

 The beyond 3:30 program was 7% of spending in F2023.
 This program gives children between the ages of 8 and 14 a safe place for tutoring and extra-curricular activities.
 It offers nutrition, sports, homework, financial literacy, and arts programs.
 In F2023, 1,717 students registered in beyond 3:30, an 80% increase from the previous year (956 students).
 Beyond 3:30 also provided 131,240 total hours of academic support, 3,420 hours of physical activity, and ran 24 programs in 19 different schools.